 Emma Donovan - Programme Leader

 Emma's research specialisms include scenography and architectural design, exploring explicit and implicit narrative.
-A key focus is exploring sustainability; through social legacy, conservation, authenticity of materials, and environmental impact.School Staff List
+A key focus is exploring sustainability; through social legacy, conservation, authenticity of materials, and environmental impact.Academic Staff List

 We want you to have all the information you need to make an informed decision on where and what you want to study.
 To help you choose the course that’s right for you, we aim to bring to your attention all the important information you may need.
 Our What You Need to Know page offers detailed information on key areas including contact hours, assessment, optional modules, and additional costs.